 Before joining GSU in 2005, Surrency spent the 2004 season as a student assistant coach at his alma mater, Jacksonville University.
 He held multiple responsibilities with the Dolphins including daily training sessions, training non-traveling players and assisting with administrative work.

-Surrency was a four-time All-Atlantic Sun Academic performer and a two-time All-Atlantic Sun Conference honoree at Jacksonville.
+Surrency was a four-time Atlantic Sun All-Academic performer and a two-time All-Atlantic Sun Conference honoree at Jacksonville.
 He earned Atlantic Sun first-team honors in his senior year of 2003 and second team laurels as a sophomore in 2001.
 He was a four-year starter and three-year captain as a center back.
 He earned the Bill Coulthart Award as the Dolphins’ most valuable player in 2003.

 Surrency received the 2003 Douglas B. Milne Award recognizing excellent sportsmanship by the Jacksonville athletic department, and was a NSCAA/Adidas 2003 College Men Scholar All-South Region team member.

 Surrency earned his bachelor’s degree in sports administration from Jacksonville in 2004 and added a master’s degree in sports administration from Georgia State in 2007.
-He’s volunteered with the Special Olympics, Soccer in the Streets, AfterSchool All-Stars, Boys and Girls Club and organized various clinics in the soccer community.
+He has volunteered with the Special Olympics, Soccer in the Streets, AfterSchool All-Stars, Boys and Girls Club and organized various clinics in the soccer community.

 Surrency was born Aug.
 11, 1982 in Houston, Texas and is the son of Donald and Susan Surrency.
 He is married to the former Crystal Cantrell and they have one daughter, Grey Harper Surrency, who was born Dec.
 16, 2012.
 The family resides in the Virginia Highland neighborhood of Atlanta.